 Click "New Definition -> New Segment" to create yours

-Go to your Segment in Heap and head down to the integrations panel.
-Enable the Chameleon integration from the toggle there.
+Go to your newly created Segment in Heap and scroll down to the integrations panel.
+Enable the Chameleon integration from the toggle there. 👇

-Next, you'll see your synced Segments in your Chameleon Dashboard, on the Heap integration page 👇
+❸ Finally, go back to your Chameleon Dashboard.
+You'll see your synced Segments on the Heap integration page 👇

 Your data will be available to use as a filter while creating your Segments in Chameleon, via the 'Heap Segments' option.
 You can pick between 'is a member of' or 'is not a member of' and select the relevant Heap Segment.